 4. Lobby art wall exhibition, with art show info in guest rooms

 Because of its proximity to the Hua Shan 1914 Creative Park, Hua Shan Din by Cosmos Creation aims to incorporate the art and cultural elements into its very design by preserving the original beamless architectural structure, while designating the lobby wall as the future space for art exhibitions.
-Currently, new shows are planned every 2 to 3 months, and periodic workshops are held with displaying artists.
+Currently, new shows are planned every 2 to 3 months.
 Art show information is also displayed on guest room walls, so the guests can immerse themselves in the rich cultural aspect of the Hua Shan area.

 5. Vault door on the first floor, small vault in staircase leading up to the second floor

 As a former warehouse of the First Commercial Bank and the office of a stock trading company, the Hua Shan Din by Cosmos Creation hotel site housed a large vault on the second floor, as well as a smaller vault in the first to second floor staircase for easy access.
 These vaults date back to nearly 70 years, and are preserved during hotel renovation for their historical significance.
 The large vault door is relocated to the ground floor with added details of shelving and gold bricks, and has become a popular photo backdrop.

 6. Credit card style room key, Hua Shan Din gold coin, bank vault handle, key shaped ‘Do no disturb’ sign, check style memo pad, bookkeeping style memo pad